katsully/chatgpt-discord-bot/README.md

-How to create a discord bot that utilizes chat-gpt
+How to create a discord bot that utilizes chat-gpt and Dall-E